katia317/CSO/README.md

 - Progress is closely monitored with detailed data collection
 [See *VI.
 Waiver Activities and Services/E. Professional Services* for More details](https://www.dhs.state.il.us/page.aspx?item=144898)

+## Billing
+This term refers to the Medicaid reimbursement process through which services are funded based on the type of service and amount of time spent providing the service.

 ## Bogard Consent Decree
 Bogard class members are defined in the modified Bogard Consent Decree, Page 1, Section A., as *"all persons 18 years of age or older, with developmental disabilities, who, on or after March 23, 1986, resided in an Intermediate Care Facility or Skilled Nursing Facility in Illinois as a Medicaid recipient for a period of more than 120 days in the aggregate.
 No person first admitted to an Intermediate Care Facility or a Skilled Nursing Facility on or after April 1, 1994, can be a member of the class."* Bogard class members are designated by the Department of Human Services/Division of Developmental Disabilities.